 Roseman deals with lemon law cases “all day, every day,” she says.
-And with representation, the process can proceed much more smoothly and quickly, and increases your chances of a good result.
-The other reason to call a lawyer, she says: “It’s free.
+And with representation, the process can proceed much more smoothly and quickly, and legal action increases your chances of a good result.
+The other reason to call an auto fraud attorney, she says: “It’s free.
 Most of the attorneys in Pennsylvania who do what I do, if you lose, you don’t pay us.”

 Lemon law attorneys often utilize fee shifting, which is similar to contingency but better, Roseman says.
 “With contingency, you don’t pay any money down but the attorney gets 33 to 40 percent of your recovery.
 With lemon laws, the attorney fees are awarded in addition to your reward.
 It doesn’t diminish your recovery in any respect.
 So there’s no reason not to.”

-For more information on this area of law, see our overview of consumer law.
+For more information on this area of law, contact an auto dealer fraud lawyer, and see our overview of consumer law.